AkshuGS/laravel-restapi/readme.md

 # Laravel 6.18 Rest Api

 This API is created using Laravel 6.18.10 API Resource.
 It has Incident, Incidentpeople and  Category Models.
+## .env

+Copy contents of .env.example file to .env file.

 ## Installation